-Guide to the 6 Most Common Worm Bin Problems (and How to Solve Them!)
+Guide to the 6 Most Common Worm Farm Problems (and How to Solve Them!)

-With the above in mind, here are the 6 most common worm farm problems, their likely causes, and steps to resolve:
+With the above in mind, here are the 6 most common worm bin problems, their likely causes, and steps to resolve.

 When managed correctly worm bins should not stink or have any odor other than an earthy, soil-like smell.

-Red wigglers and compost worms should be finishing each feeding in 48-72 hours.
-If the worms aren’t finishing each feeding in 2-3 days, or if they are not eating at all, then there are a few simple things to check:
+Red wigglers and compost worms should finish each feeding in 48-72 hours.
+If the worms aren’t finishing each feeding in 2-3 days, then there are a few simple things to check:

-Fruit Flies, Mites and Bugs in Your Worm Bin
+Worm Bin Problems: Fruit Flies, Mites & Bugs in Your Bin

 Fruit Flies in You Worm Bin